Bandwidth/numbers-java-sdk/README.md

 ```

 ### Place an order for telephone numbers
+Placing an order is a synchronous operation that will submit an order request to bandwidth and poll until the order has
+completed behind the scenes.
+One invocation may result in several API calls in the background before control returns to
+the calling thread.
 ```java
 // Each order type has a separate implementation ExistingTelephoneNumberOrderType existingTelephoneNumberOrderType = ExistingTelephoneNumberOrderType.builder()